RazielFake/VaccinationWebSite/README.md

 # VaccinationWebSite

-As a part of Innovacción from Microsoft I made the cloning of a website using only HTML and CSS.
+As part of Innovacción from Microsoft I made the cloning of a website using only HTML and CSS.

 The images weren't necessarily the same.